 Grants will be awarded based on:

-- Originality, creativity and innovation
+- Originality, creativity and innovation of program/project

 - Potential for, or history of, continuous program operation

 - Community involvement including volunteer support

 - Provision of actual restorative, preventive and dental education services

 - Oral health awareness education and promotion content